The Pie is a Lie: ➊ Apple Pie!

 And there is more to the second story.
 Knowing there is a fixed-size fruit pie impacts how we think about the size of the gifts of pie.
 Wishing that a larger pie pan was used does not work.

 The third story hammered home that there are diminishing returns; more is not always better.
 Feelings can get involved here.
+We will address more of this outside of this series where we learn about giving.

 The pie is good.
 Receiving a gift slice is good.
 More is better, up to a point.
 Receiving gifts can lead to envy and even jealousy.